TomasHubelbauer/agendum/README.md

 - [ ] Consider a faux context menu using `select` on mobile instead of the item buttons
 - [ ] Allow editing the text inline upon click without the `prompt`
 - [ ] Detect conflicts during import (non-equal) and offer a UI for resolution (keep old, keep new, keep both)
+- [ ] Consider adding support for import from pasted text for iOS Safari import